davide2894/a-loaf-of-code/_posts/how-to-make-a-dragon-ball-based-memory-game-part-3.md

 To accomplish this we need to select only two stars.

 Why?
-Because based on the player's performace, the more moves he makes the less stars we'll give to him.
+Because based on the player's performance, the more moves he makes the fewer stars we'll give to him.

 As said before, the game starts with 3 stars - the max we can give - and decrease them when necessary.

-I dediced to use these checkpoints:
+I decided to use these checkpoints:
 * 3 stars from the very start up to to 10 moves
 * 2 stars between 11 and 15 moves
 * 1 stars from 16 moves on